Max-1234-hub/T2S-IR/checkpoint/readme.md

-checkpoint
-logging the running process.
+checkpoint: logging the running process.